sub1inear/sub1inear.github.io/_posts/2025-03-8-dungeon-generation-ardudemon.md

 surrounding_bits[3] = bitRead(source[max(byte - 1, 0)], bit);
 ```
 Then, I would use those to determine which tile would be drawn.
-- If the tile is a side, draw either a left or right side
+- If the tile is a side, draw either a left or right side.
-- If the tile is a top corner, draw a normal tile and either a left or right side
+- If the tile is a top corner, draw a normal tile and either a left or right side.
-- Otherwise, draw a normal tile
+- Otherwise, draw a normal tile.
 ```cpp
 if (!(surrounding_bits[0] & // use bitwise and instead of logical and for speed and smaller code
       surrounding_bits[1] &